 - Vehicles cannot have any cosmetic damage, commercial branding, missing parts, or taxi paint jobs.

-Drivers who are in a vehicle they do not personally own must be listed as an insured driver on that vehicle’s insurance policy.
-Uber cannot approve a vehicle if the driver-partner’s name is not on the insurance document.
+Drivers who are in a vehicle they do not personally own must be listed as insured drivers on that vehicle’s insurance policy.
+Uber cannot approve a vehicle if the driver-partner name is not on the insurance document.

-There is plenty of leeway in these regulations to allow cars that are unsafe but under 15 years old to be on the road.
+There is plenty of leeway in these regulations to allow unsafe cars under 15 years old to be on the road.

 What Are the Rights of Passengers in Uber Accidents?

 Passengers who take an Uber have a right to expect safe trips that deliver them to the correct place.

 While the vast majority of Uber trips go without a hitch, passengers are vulnerable to the actions of their drivers.
 Passengers are very rarely to blame for their accidents.